-If you aren’t sure how you will manage driving a big vehicle, try something smaller first and see how it goes.
+If you aren’t sure how to manage driving a big vehicle, try something smaller first and see how it goes.

 This is the most common classification, but the names may vary depending on the country of the rental:

-Campervans are vans with two to three berths and basic facilities for cooking, sleeping and washing.
+Campervans are vans with two to three berths and basic cooking, sleeping and washing facilities.

 Motorhomes are larger two- to six-berth vehicles.
 They usually contain a kitchen, bathroom and other features (for example, TV, fridge, sink, oven, shower, etc.)

-The term ‘RV’ (a recreational vehicle), which is used mainly in North America, can refer to either campervans or motorhomes.
+The term ‘RV’ (a recreational vehicle), used mainly in North America, can refer to either campervans or motorhomes.

-A bigger vehicle means more living space but also higher fuel consumption and more challenging driving and parking.
+A bigger vehicle means more living space, higher fuel consumption, and more challenging driving and parking.

 Driving a Big Vehicle

-Even though we are both experienced drivers and we have done many road trips all over the world, it was a little scary to drive the motorhome for the first time.
+Even though we are both experienced drivers and have done many road trips worldwide, it was a little scary to drive the motorhome for the first time.

-If you are used to driving a van or other big vehicles, it won’t be a big deal for you, but we didn’t have much experience like this.
+If you are used to driving a van or other oversized vehicles, it won’t be a big deal for you, but we didn’t have much experience like this back then.

-The constant noise coming from the moving kitchenware in the cupboard while we were on the road was making us nervous because it sounded like something was being broken all the time.
+The constant noise from the moving kitchenware in the cupboard while we were on the road, made us nervous because it sounded like something was being broken all the time.

-However, after a few kilometres, we got more comfortable and we put the foot down.
+However, after a few kilometres, we got more comfortable and put our foot down.

-We found turns to be the most difficult part because it took much longer for the rear of the motorhome to finish the turn.
+We found turns to be the most challenging part because it took much longer for the motorhome’s rear to finish the turn.

-We needed to make the turn a little bigger than in the usual car in order for the back side of the vehicle to stay in the lane.
+We needed to make the turn a little bigger than in the usual car for the back side of the vehicle to stay in the lane.

-Our motorhome had both automatic and manual transmission but we were using only the automatic one.
+Our motorhome had both automatic and manual transmissions, but we used only the automatic one.

 Not having to think about switching the gear definitely helped us to be less stressed.

-Travelling in a motorhome is slower in comparison with a car so allow more time when planning your trip.
+Travelling in a motorhome is slower than in a car so allow more time when planning your trip.

-You will need to drive more carefully because it is a much bigger and heavier vehicle.
+You will need to drive more carefully because it’s a much bigger and heavier vehicle.

-The journey in a motorhome is a special experience because there is so much stuff to do in the motorhome either when driving or taking a break.
+The journey in a motorhome is a memorable experience because there is so much stuff to do in the motorhome, either when driving or taking a break.